 Stamps from Hogsmeade

-Let’s say you want to send postcards or letter to your friends and family back home via Owl Post.
-There's no text or email in The Wizarding World, BTW, so letters are important ways to communicate over distance.
+Let’s say you want to send postcards or letters to your friends and family back home via Owl Post.
+There's no text or email in the Wizarding World, BTW, so letters are important ways to communicate over distance.
 You can purchase postcards and stamps and get your letters stamped from Hogsmeade!
 Toadally cool!
-Now if you could just get an owl to actually deliver the mail ...
+Now if you could just get an owl to actually deliver the mail...

 Props and Replicas of Items from the Movies

-Inside Gladrags, you can find the three actual dresses worn by characters Cho Chang, Ginny Weasley and Fleur Delacour at the Yule Ball In “Harry Potter and the Goblet of Fire.”
-(The one above is Cho Chang's dress!)
-Cast your eyes upward when you visit to find the other two.
+Inside Gladrags, you can find garments similar to those from the films.
+At one point, we saw actual dresses worn by characters Cho Chang, Ginny Weasley and Fleur Delacour at the Yule Ball in “Harry Potter and the Goblet of Fire.”
+(The one above is Cho Chang's dress!).
 Another item from the movies to look out for is the blue Ford Anglia.
 This was the enchanted flying car that Ron and Harry used to fly back to Hogwarts.
-It does move about the park, as enchanted cars are known to do.
-We last saw it outside a store closer to the park entrance.
+It does move about the park, as enchanted cars are known to do so you might get lucky and spot it.

 Moaning Myrtle in the Restrooms